ecotaxa/uvpec/README.md

 Toolbox to train automatic classification models for UVP6 images and/or to evaluate the performances.

+Minimal knowledge in python, git and machine learning is needed.

 For smooth operation of the toolbox, the toolbox python package must be installed and the toolbox git repository cloned.

 ### How to install the package ?